CSF Education & Outreach:

 - Reliable transportation and local housing (there is no CSF-provided housing)

 - Background check required as processed by the University of Colorado Boulder

 - Full compliance with University of Colorado vaccine requirements

 - Fluency in Spanish (conversational)

-- You will be paid a salary rate, disbursed monthly, up to and not exceeding the above listed total compensation amount.
-Payments are subject to the terms and conditions as stated by the University of Colorado Employee Services Payroll Division.
+- $11,690.00 total paid in accordance with the terms and conditions as stated by the University of Colorado Employee Services Payroll Division.

-If you are interested and available, please contact the CSF Operations Manager, Kurt M. Mehlenbacher, at firstname.lastname@example.org for further details, or fill out the application form at the bottom of this page.
+- If you are interested and available, please contact the CSF Operations Manager, Kurt M. Mehlenbacher, at [email protected] for further details, or fill out the application form.

 More about the Shakespeare & Violence Prevention Project